-We have not completed any clinical trials using cannabis or cannabis-based products to date.
-We have received IMCA feasibility approval to initiate nine clinical trials and have commenced one phase 3 clinical trial.
+We have received IMCA feasibility approval to initiate nine clinical trials and commence one phase 3 clinical trial.
 We initiated a phase 3 clinical trial in a leading Israeli medical center to study our product's influence on cognitive and adjacent capabilities on children who are on the autistic spectrum.
-The phase 3 trial results are expected in 2022.
-The other nine clinical trials have not started and are expected to begin during 2022 or 2023.

-On April 5, 2021, we signed a non-binding letter of intent to acquire 100% of the Israeli activity of Cann Pharmaceutical Ltd. ("Cann") which holds the rights for cultivation and marketing medical cannabis products under the brand "Better", one of our competitors and a pioneer in the Israeli medical cannabis market, with operations in Australia and several Asian countries.
+On April 2021, we signed a non-binding letter of intent to acquire 100% of the Israeli activity of Cann Pharmaceutical Ltd. ("Cann") which holds the rights for cultivation and marketing medical cannabis products under the brand "Better", one of our competitors and a pioneer in the Israeli medical cannabis market, with operations in Australia and several Asian countries.
 The transaction is subject to satisfaction of due diligence and signing a definitive agreement.
 Pursuant to the letter of intent, we will allocate Cann shareholders a number of our ordinary shares with a value of \$35 million.
 The allocated shares will be subject to a contractual lock-up for a period of three years, with one-third of the shares being released from lock-up every year (with a moderate monthly exercise mechanism).